botpress/readme/docs/Appendix/webchat-v2-old/embedded-webchat-old/using-javascript-with-embedded.md

 ---
-title: Using Javascript with Embedded
+title: Using JavaScript with Embedded
 excerpt: ''
 deprecated: false
 hidden: true